 This person decides to leave the company.
 The company demands ownership of his LinkedIn Profile.
 That’s right, they are not asking for the database of his LinkedIn connections, which is fair game, but for his username and password.
 The company wants ownership of this employee’s social networking account in its entirety.

 It would be interesting to see if there have been any court cases regarding who rightfully owns the LinkedIn account in this instance, so that we can all confirm what the legal precedent is.
-I am not a lawyer in any fashion, but something tells me 1) the company should have opened a LinkedIn account and provided the employee with a username and password to use (along with a legal agreement that ownership of the account passes on to the company when the employee leaves) and 2) because the company did not do this and merely reimbursed the employee, they do not have the legal right to ask for outright ownership of the account, although they obviously deserve access to the information in the database.
+I am not a lawyer in any fashion (although I DO have advice for lawyers on how to use LinkedIn!), but something tells me 1) the company should have opened a LinkedIn account and provided the employee with a username and password to use (along with a legal agreement that ownership of the account passes on to the company when the employee leaves) and 2) because the company did not do this and merely reimbursed the employee, they do not have the legal right to ask for outright ownership of the account, although they obviously deserve access to the information in the database.

 I always tell my networking contacts to make sure that they use their personal email address, not company one, as their primary LinkedIn contact information.
 Should you have to suddenly depart your company, you want to make sure that your account is completely portable.
 But this employee did just that, and is still facing a problem.